nadinev6/cloudshell-commands-for-qwiklabs/Creating-Virtual-Machines/README.md

-In the lab ‘Creating Virtual Machines’, you need to create different VM instances.
-You explore the instructions using only CLI commands.
+In the lab ‘Creating Virtual Machines’, you create different VM instances.
+You explore the instructions using only cloud shell commands.
 You create a non-preemptible VM instance; a VM to launch Windows; and a custom VM.
 You delete the VMs using the shell.

 <b>1.
 Create a virtual machine (VM)</b>